 What Mexicans do on Sunday

 - Since most people in Mexico work 5 1/2 to 6 days a week, the one day off is very important.
 Sunday is the most common day off.
 This means that it is usually spent with friends and family.
 Picnics, beach time or going to the mall is all very common.
-You can read about one popular beach where locals go on Sunday here.
-You will notice that streets will have less traffic and some businesses are closed.
-You will find cenotes, local beaches, movie theaters and malls all busier on Sundays.
+You can read about one popular beach where locals go on Sunday here. on Sundays you will notice that streets will have less traffic and some businesses are closed.
+You will also find cenotes, local beaches, movie theaters and malls all busier on Sundays.

 Complain but don’t do anything to change it